7.5.2a Adapt your strategy to overcome difficulties

 Monitoring your progress

-For this activity you will need to print out the Skills Sheet, ‘Monitoring your progress’: click here to open it.
+For this activity you will need to print out the Skills Sheet, ‘Monitoring your progress’: click here [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] to open it.

 On the Skills Sheet briefly summarise and reflect critically on your progress in developing your number skills by considering: